Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3302 - PHP/🟦4 # Database/🟩2 @ Using MySQLi.md

 // This function returns a resource rather than an object
 $db = mysqli_connect("localhost", "user", "password", "database");

-// Checkinh for connection errors
+// Checking for connection errors
 // This function returns an error number on error, or zero on success if(mysqli_connect_errno()){
 	echo "<p>Error: Couldn't connect to the database</p>";